gagle/node-argp/README.md

 <a name="event_start"></a>
 __start__

-Emitted after the default values of the configured options and arguments have been set and before starting the read.
+Emitted just before the parser begins to read the input data.

 - __argv__ - _Object_
   The final object.
+The default values are already set.

 ---